Pitman Efficiency Lower Bounds for Multivariate Distribution-Free Tests Based on Optimal Transport: Score Transformed Hotelling-Type Tests Based on Optimal Transport

 \begin{itemize}

-\item {\it Multivariate Hodges-Lehmann phenomenon}: The result in ~\cref{prop:areind}-(1) shows that, in the worst case, $\prsc$ needs only around $15\%$ more samples than Hotelling $T^2$ to yield the same power, if $\mathrm{Unif}[0,1]^d$ is used as the ERD.
+\item {\it Multivariate Hodges-Lehmann phenomenon}: The result in~\cref{prop:areind}-(1) shows that, in the worst case, $\prsc$ needs only around $15\%$ more samples than Hotelling $T^2$ to yield the same power, if $\mathrm{Unif}[0,1]^d$ is used as the ERD, with $\nu=\mathcal{N}(\bzr,\bm I_d)$ and $\bJ(\mx)=(\Phi(x_1),\ldots ,\Phi(x_d))$.
 Note that the bound in this case does not depend on the dimension $d$ and matches the univariate Hodges-Lehmann bound~\cite{Hodges1956}.

-\item {\it Multivariate Chernoff-Savage phenomenon}:~\cref{prop:areind}-(2) shows that if $\mathcal{N}(\bzr,\bm I_d)$ is used as the ERD, then $\prsc$ attains at least as large an asymptotic power as Hotelling $T^2$ with as many samples, thereby extending the Chernoff-Savage bound \cite{Chernoff1958} for the univariate Wilcoxon rank-sum test.
-This, in particular, implies the following remarkable fact: {\it If the distribution $\mu_1$ has independent components but is not Gaussian, then $\prsc$ will attain the same asymptotic power as Hotelling $T^2$ with fewer samples.}
+\item {\it Multivariate Chernoff-Savage phenomenon}:~\cref{prop:areind}-(2) shows that if $\mathcal{N}(\bzr,\bm I_d)$ is used as the ERD, with $\nu=\mathcal{N}(\bzr,\bm I_d)$ and $\bJ(\mx)=\mx$, then $\prsc$ attains at least as large an asymptotic power as Hotelling $T^2$ with as many samples, thereby extending the Chernoff-Savage bound \cite{Chernoff1958} for the univariate Wilcoxon rank sum test.
+This, in particular, implies the following remarkable fact: {\it If the distribution $\mu_1$ has independent components but is not Gaussian, then $\prsc$ will attain the same power as Hotelling $T^2$ with fewer samples.}

 \end{itemize}

 Next, we consider the class of multivariate elliptically symmetric distributions.
 To be precise, $\bX$ has an elliptically symmetric distribution if there exists $\bt\in\R^d$, a positive definite $d\times d$ matrix $\Sigma$, and a function $\underline{f}(\cdot):\R^+\to\R^+$ such that the density $f_1$ of $\bm X$ satisfies: